Week 3 of the Agility Course

 Crosses look and feel great when they’ve been practised to the point that they flow, but while learning the footwork, can feel a bit tricky.
 This is where practice makes perfect!

-Step One: Practice at a walking pace
+Step One: Practice Direction Changes at a Walking Pace

 You can see Luna practicing this step of the ‘front cross’ training in the short clip below 👇